thorpej/Electronics/Misc_Audio/RAdLib/README.md

 ## Bill of Materials

 You can source most of the components at Mouser.
-Links to individual components follow.
+Here are Links to individual components that fit the footprints on the board.

 All resistors are 1/8W 1%.